flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 When we read the roll of American novelists, we see that nearly all of them began as writers of Short-stories.
 Some of them, Mr. Bret Harte, for instance, and Dr. Edward Everett Hale, never got any farther, or, at least, if they wrote novels, their novels did not receive the full artistic appreciation and the ample popular approval bestowed on their Short-stories.
 Even Mr. Cable&#39;s admirable (Grandissimes&#39; has not made his many readers forget his _Posson Jone_;&#39; nor has Mr. Aldrich&#39;s _Queen of Sheba_, charming as she is, driven from our memory his _Margery Daw_ (as delightful and as captivating as that other non-existent heroine, Mr. Austin Dobson&#39;s _Dorothy_).

 Mrs. Burnett, Miss Woolson, and Miss Murfree put forth volumes of Short-stories before they attempted the more sustained flight of the full-fledged Novel.
-Miss Jewett, Mr. Bunner, Mr. Bishop, and Mr. Julian Hawthorne wrote Short-stones before they wrote novels; and Mr. James has never gathered into a book from the back numbers of magazines the half of his earlier efforts.  * <small style="background-color:#FFFFE6;color:#242424">[See 15]</small>
+Miss Jewett, Mr. Bunner, Mr. Bishop, and Mr. Julian Hawthorne wrote Short-stones before they wrote novels; and Mr. James has never gathered into a book from the back numbers of magazines the half of his earlier efforts. *  <sup class="sup_red"> [15]</sup>

 <div class="sidenote">
+ <sup class="sup_red">15</sup> In the article from which a quotation has already been made (in a note on pp. 21, xx), Colonel Higginson called attention to the skill with which the local short-story in the hands of innumerable writers of both sexes in all parts of the United States has been made to yield the very form and colour of every section of our immense country and he remarks that “the rapid multiplication of the portable kodak has scarcely surpassed the swift growth of local writers, each apparently having the same equipment of directness and vigor.
+All the varied elements of our society are being rapidly sought out and exhibited.
+To begin on the soil longest wrought.
+Miss Wilkins has produced a series of moral pictures, as true and as terse as anything in literature, though she has, unhappily, left rather out of sight the more cultivated and ancestral aspects of New England life, to which, however, Miss Jewett has done ampler justice.”
 </div>

 In these references to the American magazine I believe I have suggested the real reason of the superiority of the American Short-stories over the British.
 It is not only that the eye of patriotism may detect more fantasy, more humour, a finer feeling for art, in these younger United States, but there is a more emphatic and material reason for the American proficiency.

 There is in the United States a demand for Short-stories which does not exist in Great Britain, or at any rate not in the same degree.
 The Short-story is of very great importance to the American magazine.
 But in the British magazine the serial Novel is the one thing of consequence, and all else is termed &quot;padding.&quot; In England the writer of three-volume Novels is the best paid of literary labourers.

 So it is to be noted that whoever in England has the gift of story-telling is strongly tempted not to essay the difficult art of writing Short-stories, for which he will receive only an inadequate reward; and he is as strongly tempted to write a long story which may serve first as a serial and afterward as a three-volume Novel.
-The result of this temptation is seen in the fact that there is not a single British novelist whose reputation has been materially assisted by the Short-stories he has written. * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small>
+The result of this temptation is seen in the fact that there is not a single British novelist whose reputation has been materially assisted by the Short-stories he has written. *  <sup class="sup_red"> [16]</sup>

 <div class="sidenote">
+ <sup class="sup_red">16</sup> Since this was written the Short-stories of R. L. Stevenson and of Mr. Kipling have proved again how dangerous it is to generalise from special conditions.
 </div>

 More than once in the United States a single Short-story has made a man known; but in Great Britain such an event is well-nigh impossible.
 The disastrous effect on narrative art of the desire to distend every subject to the three-volume limit has been dwelt on unceasingly by British critics.

 The three-volume system is peculiar to Great Britain: it does not obtain either in France or the United States.
 As a consequence, the French or American writer of fiction is left free to treat his subject at the length it demands, — no more and no less.
-It is pleasant to note that there are signs of the beginning of the break-up of the system even in England; and the protests of the chief British critics against it are loud and frequent. * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small>
+It is pleasant to note that there are signs of the beginning of the break-up of the system even in England; and the protests of the chief British critics against it are loud and frequent. *  <sup class="sup_red"> [17]</sup>

 <div class="sidenote">
+ <sup class="sup_red">17</sup> It is satisfactory to record now that the three-volume system has disappeared at last, and finally, in the years that have elapsed since this paragraph was originally penned.
+Its extinction moved Mr. Rudyard Kipling to chant its requiem in a series of satirical stanzas, called ‘The Three-Decker,’ and now to be found with his other later lyrics in ‘The Seven Seas.’
 </div>

 It was this three-volume system which was responsible in great measure for the invention and protection of the British machine for making British Novels, of which Mr. Warner told us in his enter-tuning essay on fiction.
 We all know the work of this machine, and we all recognise the trade-mark it imprints in the corner.
 But Mr. Warner failed to tell us, what nevertheless is a fact, that this British machine can be geared down so as to turn out the British short story.